 7. High Energy Activities

-Skipping, running, and trampoline jumping requires plenty of energy and gets that heart rate up.
+Skipping, running and trampoline jumping are movements that require plenty of energy and get that heart rate up.

 Set up an obstacle course and add the challenge of a time limit to urge fast movement.

 Offer unstructured free play time for children to use playground equipment.

 Swinging, climbing, hanging, pushing, pulling and sliding are all beneficial for muscles, mood and brains!